exercism/x86-64-assembly/exercises/concept/color-palette/.docs/introduction.md

 ## Section .rodata

 The **section .rodata** is similar to `section .data`.
-Both sections contain initialized data, which is declared in the same way.
+Both sections contain initialized data, which is declared in the same way and have the same storage duration.

 The main difference between them is that data in `section .rodata` is immutable, i.e., read-only.